Purpose and scope

 We may use our existing clients’ email for our similar goods or services marketing.
 In case you do not object to the use of your email for the marketing of our similar goods and services, you are granted with clear, free of charge and easily realisable possibility to object or withdraw from such use of your contact details.

-We may also provide the information to you, if being our client, about our products or services by sending the messages in the web-based platform and such messages may be viewed in the messages panel, in case you do not choose the “opt-out” function in our application.
+We may also provide the information to you, if being our client, about our products or services by sending the messages in My OKEO – our internet banking platform and, such messages may be viewed in the messages panel, in case you do not choose the “opt-out” function in our application.
 In other cases, we may use your personal data for the purpose of direct marketing, if you give us your prior consent regarding such use of the data.

 We are entitled to offer the services provided by our business partners or other third parties to you or find out your opinion on different matters in relation to our business partners or other third parties on the legal basis for this, i.e. on the basis of your prior consent.
 In case you do not agree to receive these marketing messages or calls offered by us, our business partners or third parties, this will not have any impact on the provision of Services to you as the client.